FedeDP/ncursesFM/README.md

 * It has an internal udev monitor, to poll udev for new devices.
 It can automount new connected devices too.

 **Optional (compile time) features that require sd-bus API (systemd)**
-* Powermanagement inhibition while processing a job(eg: while pasting a file) to avoid data loss.
+* Powermanagement inhibition while processing a job (eg: while pasting a file) to avoid data loss.
-* It can mount drives/usb sticks/ISO files through udisks2.
+* It can (un)mount drives/usb sticks/ISO files through udisks2.
 For drives/usb sticks mount, you also need libudev to list all mountable drives.
-* ISO files cannot be unmounted from within ncursesFM: they will be automagically unmounted and removed by udev when no more in use (eg after a reboot).
+ISO files cannot be unmounted from within ncursesFM: they will be automagically unmounted and removed by udev when no more in use (eg: after a reboot).
+* If built with libudev support, you can enable devices automount too.
 * It can install your distro package files: pressing enter on a package file will ask user if he wants to install the package.
 It relies upon packagekit, so it should be distro agnostic.

 ---